RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 * Cray Aries Interconnect
 * Xilinx 7 Series Devices

-For optimum memory access to data and resources Genz interconnect standard can be used.
-Genz is one of the bus technology with advanced I/O atomics operation support.
+For optimum memory access to data and resources Gen-Z interconnect standard can be used.
+Gen-Z is one of the bus technology with advanced I/O atomics operation support.

-ROCm requires CPUs that support PCIe™ atomics.
-Modern CPUs after the release of 1st generation AMD Zen CPU and Intel™ Haswell support PCIe atomics.
-Some of the PCIe Endpoints with support beyond AMD Ryzen, AMD EPYC, Intel™ Haswell or newer CPUs with PCIe Generation 3.0 support are:
+ROCm requires CPUs that support PCIe atomics.
+Modern CPUs after the release of first generation AMD Zen CPU and Intel™ Haswell support PCIe atomics.
+Some of the PCIe Endpoints with support beyond AMD Ryzen, AMD EPYC, Intel™ Haswell, or newer CPUs with PCIe 3.0 support are:

 * Mellanox Bluefield SOC
 * Cavium Thunder X2